NoriSte/ui-testing-best-practices/sections/draft.md

     - [ ] snap shot testing
     - [ ] the testing pyramid (standard and the kent's one)
     - [ ] Always use the simplest kind of test
-  - [ ] Why it's hard to do UI testing
+  - [x] Why it's hard to do UI testing (actually mixed with the Cypress section)
-    - [ ] you aren’t in isolation (like in Unit tests), nor in a super-mocked environment...
-    - [ ] You have a real browser on a real network
-    - [ ] Simulating the (exact) user behavior sometimes could be very tricky
-    - [ ] They can fail
-    - [ ] They are slow
   - [x] tests as a documentation tools
 - [ ] advanced
   - [ ] cypress code coverage